Wednesday, May 23, 2012

 8) Vandalism

-As soon as *ubarn bought won the 2012 (with a rented mule/criminal quarterback who loves "white bitches"), what did they do in response to winning or buying their second tainted championship in school history?
+won the 2010 BCS National Championship (with a rented mule/criminal quarterback who loves "white bitches"), what did they do in response to winning (or buying) their second tainted championship in school history?
 Unlike most fans, who enjoy a nice victory celebration on their very own campus, *ubarn fans, on the other hand, took their celebration to Tuscaloosa!
-I mean, I understand T-Town is far superior to that boring, backwoods prison next door to Opelika, but that still doesn't give you guys a reason to celebreate the rewards of your cheating habits on our gorgeous campus!
+I mean, I understand T-Town is far superior to that boring, backwoods prison next door to Opelika, but that still doesn't give you guys a reason to celebrate the rewards of your cheating habits on our gorgeous campus!

 You've also heard the many horror stories of goathumpers defacing Bear Bryant's tombstone over the years.
 Has anyone ever recalled a time when an Alabama fan pissed on $lug Jordan's grave?

 There's also the case where someone vandalized Nick Saban's house on Lake Burton (though it was never proven *ubarn fans were behind this, one can only assume it was the work of an AU-tard based on everything else they've done - especially after Saban said he hears passersby yelling "War Eagle" constantly).
+Don't forget about the goathumpers who vandalized - and claimed to have poisoned - an Alabama fan's tree in his front yard (as seen in the class photos featured above).

 And one can't help but wonder what motivated Harvey Updyke to kill their pathetic trees.
 Oh, and goathumpers, pardon me if I show no sympathy toward your rotting trees either.